thisisqubika/angus/README.md

       description: ''
 ```

-Last, there is a base class for the API, called `api-name.rb` and a configuration file called `service.yml`, which has the following content:
+There is also a base class for the API, called `api-name.rb` and a configuration file called `service.yml`, with the following content:

 ```ruby
 class Api < Angus::Base